safe-menu/translations/README.md

 The files contain key-value pairs where the key is the English translation and the key is the translated version of that sentence/set.

+## Submitting manually

+For non-tech savys that do not know how to work with JSON (understandable!!!), you can download the `translations.txt` file and fill it up with the translated data and then submit it via mail at: alex@renoki.org.

 ## 🐛 Testing

 Testing passes based on the fact that the JSON has correct syntax and is in-sync with each and other.